 When you stand or walk, you tread on the plantar warts, which forces them inward and creates an even harder and more painful bump.

-Dry needling is a minimally invasive in-office treatment in which Dr. Barnett uses a very slim needle to create multiple tiny punctures in plantar warts.
+Dry needling is a minimally invasive in-office treatment in which Dr. Stephens uses a very slim needle to create multiple tiny punctures in plantar warts.
 This is the best way to push the underlying infection deeper into your skin.

 By pushing the infection from the dermis into the subcutaneous fat, it moves to an area where your immune system is more active.
 Then, your body can recognize the virus causing the wart and fight it effectively.